 Fuel is much cheaper off the motorway than on, particularly at supermarket pumps where you can use credit cards 24/7.
 There are usually supermarkets to be found just off the exits for most sizeable towns, look out for signs “Centre Cial” or “ZI…” (Shopping centre and Industrial Zone).

 Péage (toll): big queues build up on busy changeover days at the toll barriers.
-Most foreigners head for the manned booths but the un-manned credit card lanes are far quicker.
-Follow the overhead markers in Blue, with a blue rectangle or CB sign (Carte Bleue = credit card).
+Most foreigners head for the manned booths but the unmanned credit card lanes are far quicker.
+Follow the overhead markers with a credit card sign.
 Most operate with a contactless system nowadays (“sans contact“).
 If you drive frequently in France using motorways it may be worth getting a badge for the péage.
 There are many different options, most of which involve a very small monthly fee (1-2€), find out more here.
 The queues are always considerably shorter or even non-existent.
+If you have a badge you should use the “t” lanes (télépéage).

 Bonne route!